zhangz73/fit_ODE_pomp/Ross_Iterated_Filtering.md

 Construct a pomp object

-initialize pomp with the Csnippets we defined in the previous part
+initialize pomp with the Csnippets we defined in the previous part <br> the step function above should be placed into discrete\_time() following the rprocess<br> rinit requires for the init function, while rmeasure requires the rmeasure function

 ``` r
 output_read %>%